-Why are companies in this space continuing to proliferate the Tri-Valley?
+Why are companies in this space continuing to choose the Tri-Valley?

-Biotechnology and medical technology companies are capitalizing on the rare aggregation of resources in this area, aiding them in their enduring pursuit to develop groundbreaking and lifesaving products here.
+Biotechnology and medical technology companies are capitalizing on the rare aggregation of resources in this area, which aid them in their pursuit to develop groundbreaking and lifesaving products here.

 Biotechnology refers to the application of biology in technology products.
 Examples include genetically modified plants, DNA profiling in a forensics field, or Unchained Labs' range of biologics products.